ktmud/cacheable/README.md

 # Redis Cached

-Provide a function wrapper for to cache return vals into redis.
+Provide a function wrapper  to cache return vals into redis.

 Only support async calls.